mikolajlubiak/website/content/about.md

 ### Backend developer interested in cryptology🔑, system administration💻, cybersecurity🛡 and open source🄯.

 - 🧑‍💻️ I’m doing an internship at the [NeuroN Foundation](https://neuronfoundation.com/), which [I hacked](https://web.archive.org/web/20230902084403/http://neuronfoundation.com/).
-I've been the lead developer and the only backend developer at [Lesson4Future](app.lesson4future.com).
+I've been the lead developer and the only backend developer and sysadmin at [Lesson4Future](app.lesson4future.com) (it's not ready yet).

 - 📝 I'm currently doing commissions for [Sealcode](https://www.sealcode.it/) and [Go2Ops](https://go2ops.com/).